shokapi629/bitso-py/README.md

 ## Triggers a ripple withdrawal from your account
 ## currency  - The currency to withdraw
 ##         - string
-## amount  - The amount of BTC to withdraw from your account
+## amount  - The amount of currency to withdraw from your account
 ##         - string
 ## address - The ripple address to send the amount to
 ##         - string